Proxy Service Configuration

 - endpoint: /graph/v1.0/invitations

-service: com.owncloud.graph.invitations
+service: com.owncloud.web.invitations

 - endpoint: /graph/

-service: com.owncloud.graph.graph
+service: com.owncloud.web.graph

 - endpoint: /api/v0/settings